fosted3/cuda_fields/README.md

 cuda_fields
 ===========

-CUDA code for solving the laplacian over arbitrary fields
+CUDA code for solving the laplacian over arbitrary space as it applies to electric potential in source free regions